7pk5/ODF/README.md

 ---

-## 🎯 Why ODF Exists
+## 🎯 The Bottom Line

-**The Problem**: Windows file search is stuck in the past.
-You think in concepts, but Windows only understands exact keywords.
+**Stop playing keyword guessing games with your own files.**

-**The Solution**: ODF brings modern AI search to your local files.
-Search naturally, find instantly, stay private.
+Search like you think.
+Find what you mean.
+Stay private.

-**Ready to upgrade your file search experience?** Get started above! 🚀
+**Ready for intelligent file search?** 🚀

 ---

-*See [PROBLEM.md](PROBLEM.md) for a detailed breakdown of Windows search limitations and why traditional file search fails.*
+*See [PROBLEM.md](PROBLEM.md) for why traditional keyword search fails and why semantic understanding is the solution.*